Strength vs. Weakness

 Participate in an informal conference.

-The Department of Labor will hold for a conference with you and the insurance company before making its' recommendation.
-All parties (including you and your attorney) should participate in this conference before Department of Labor issues its decision regarding your benefit eligibility.
+The Department of Labor will hold a conference with you and the insurance company before making its recommendation.
+All parties (including you and your attorney) should participate in this conference before the Department of Labor issues its decision regarding your benefit eligibility.
 If you or your employer disagree with DLHWC’s decision, a disagreement may be filed using Form LS-207.

 After you formally disagree with DLHWC’s decision, your case will be referred to the Office of Administrative Law Judges (OALJ).
 This serves as the legal beginning of your case, so both parties will need to gather evidence to make their case in court.